greenarun/Bank-awesomeGIC/README.md

 ### `npm run server`

-Runs the server in the development mode.\
+Runs the JSON server in the development mode.\
 Open [http://localhost:3001/users](http://localhost:3001/users) to view it in your browser.